LazyRen/2019-Concurrent-Programming/project4/readme.md

 * If there is too few running cores, it will run original code instead of creating threads.

 * Any failure on allocating chunks must be handled carefully.
-Program must deallocate all chunks before return wil `DB_ERROR`.
-It is bit more tricky since chunks are allocated simultaneously, but is well handled.
+Program must deallocate all chunks before return wil `DB_ERROR`.<br>
+  It is a bit more tricky since chunks are allocated simultaneously, but is well handled.

 * Concurrent Initialization may cause MariaDB to unexpectedly shutdown due to malfunction in buffer pool's free list.
   ![DB Error](./assets/DB_error.png)